Ghasasira/realtor/README.md

 If you have any questions or feedback, please feel free to contact the project maintainers:

-- Your Name:Gasasira Joshua
+- Gasasira Joshua
-- Your Email: gasasiraj013@gmail.com
+- gasasiraj013@gmail.com
 - Project Repository: [GitHub Repository](https://github.com/Ghasasira/realtor)

 Thank you for using Realtor!
 We hope it makes the process of finding and buying properties as smooth as possible for your users.